iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 Phase 2 polls are non-binding decisions and only show sentiment in the community that allows distinguishing if a topic receives enough support to justify a vote in Firefly.
 All changes to the Shimmer protocol will require a decision by all IOTA token holders in a phase 3 vote in Firefly.
+Phase 2 does not involve any further discussions on the topic, so comments on the Poll Post are not enabled.

 ![image|201x500](upload://tw0sjTnJRE3uHQOsWLG7k9EO8Ce.png)